CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \subsection{Robot Experiment}

 We further demonstrate CC-VPSTO on a real robot for the scenario shown in Fig.~\ref{fig:robot_exp_setup}.
 The robot is tasked to move from one side to the other of the conveyor belt, whilst avoiding a box which is controlled according to a stochastic policy.
-This requires the robot to be \emph{reactive} whilst being able to plan \emph{safe} motions in real time.
+This requires online, reactive motion generation that balances constraint satisfaction with task efficiency.
 The possible motions, also illustrated in Fig.~\ref{fig:robot_exp_teaser}, are to either move behind or in front of the box, as the robot is not allowed to simply move over the box.
-Moreover, besides the trajectories that we synthesise from the sampled via-points in CC-VPSTO, we also inject waiting trajectories into the optimisation, which are trajectories that do not move the robot at all.
-This is to allow the robot to wait for the box to pass, which is a safe, but not very efficient solution.
+Moreover, besides the candidate trajectories that we synthesise from the sampled via-points in CC-VPSTO, we add a ``waiting'' trajectory to the set of candidate trajectories sampled in the final optimisation step.
+A waiting trajectory is a trajectory repeating the current robot position for the entire planning horizon, \ie keeping the robot stationary.
+This is to allow the robot to wait for the box to pass, which is a safe but not very efficient solution.
 Without these waiting trajectories, CC-VPSTO would keep the robot moving at all times, but this is not always necessary.

 \textbf{Setup.} The experiment is performed on a Franka Emika robot arm.
 The framework was run on Ubuntu 20.04 with an Intel Core i7-8700 CPU@3.2GHz and 16GB of RAM.
 The ground truth box position is tracked using an Intel RealSense camera and a barcode detection pipeline.
 In every MPC step the robot is given the current position of the box and then plans a new trajectory using CC-VPSTO\footnote{Note we ignore measurement noise in this setup.}.
-With this setup, we are able to run the framework at a frequency of 3 Hz, using $N=100$ particles and a planning horizon of $T_{\text{MPC}}=3$ seconds.
+With this setup, we are able to run the framework at a frequency of 3 Hz, using $N=100$ samples and a planning horizon of $T_{\text{MPC}}=3$ seconds (mapping to 60 time steps for the rollouts, as we use a time step of 0.05 seconds).